GWMcElfresh/GWMcElfresh.github.io/index.md

 ## Education

-Current: Computational Biology PhD candidate at University of Kansas
+Computational Biology PhD from the University of Kansas

 Undergraduate: Math & Physics at Drury University